MYT Engine

 The U.S.A has built itself on the motor car, unless it evolves it will perish.
 Even big oil must understand that their home market will perish if efficiency is not introduced.

-If you couple this with algae/hemp biofuel, locally produced, and some natural gas, the U.S would be in such a fantastic position with regards to transportation.
+If he couples this with algae/hemp biofuel, locally produced, and some natural gas, the U.S would be in such a fantastic position with regards to transportation.
 I hope it gets there.

 All the best